i0brendan0/pokecrystal2/README.md

 * The phone list size is increased to 20.
 * The number at which Pokemon evolve by happiness is decreased to 200.
 * Some Pokemon have a second type.
 * All Pokemon will now be able to be obtained without trading.
-To do - Gen 1 starters, Legendary Birds, and Mews.
+To do - starters and Mews.
 * The Odd Egg Pokemon list has been reworked.
 All Pokemon have an equal chance of being shiny and a roughly equal chance at hatching.
 The DVs for each non-shiny Pokemon are maxed out, while the shiny versions are the max available, not including Tyrogue which has the same Attack and Defense DVs
 * Some trainers' Pokemon have been given different DVs.
 Special trainers now carry shiny Pokemon.
 * The password to reset the clock has been removed.
 Now it will reset when you hit Yes.